AmyJeanes/maya/README.md

 ## Usage

-Open this repository folder in VSCode and open `main.ipynb`
+Open this repository folder in VSCode and open the notebook you wish to try.

 Make sure the virtual environment is selected as the interpreter (top right corner).
 It may say `Select Kernel` if nothing is active: